Welcome to Turalynn.com

 Now Kiyoe is fighting for her life as the church that facilitated her abuse struggles to temper a power they may soon be unable to control.
 And Aine is climbing higher and faster than she ever dreamed possible—and maybe losing herself and her dreams in the process.
 As their fates and their gods pull them in different directions—as Kiyoe forges an alliance with the powerful Drionnic clergy Brendan Fitzharris, and as Aine finds herself forced by circumstance into the politically ambitious and cutthroat Tsiarkeh royal family—can their already frayed friendship survive the strain?

-A novel of power, magic, and lust, The Sword & The Songbird is a visceral, fast-moving adult gaslamp fantasy—an LGBT-friendly work of character and erotica minus the saccharine romantic clichés.
+A novel of power, magic, and lust, The Sword & The Songbird is a visceral, fast-moving adult gaslamp fantasy—an LGBT-friendly work of character minus the saccharine romantic clichés.
 A natural fit for readers of Jacqueline Carey’s award-winning Kushiel’s Legacy novels and Richard Morgan’s Altered Carbon, The Sword & The Songbird is a story of broken relationships—of finding out that what you thought you wanted may be just as bad, or worse, than what you already had.

 The latest episode of The Exile is posted in the blog section.
 Catch up with the happenings in the previous generation to the events depicted in The Sword and the Songbird.